apploft/APLPullToRefreshContainer/README.md

 ### Your Pull to Refresh View

 You can provide any view that has a height constraint (or an intrinsic height).
-It will be added at full width and the height its constraints suggest.
+It will be added at full width.

 Conforming to the _APLPullToRefreshView_ might turn out to be useful, because: